Skip to content

 Meaning

-Virtues & Properties
+Benefits & Properties

-Healing Properties
+Healing properties

-1. Physical Healing
+1. Physical healing

 01

-2. Emotional Balance
+2. Emotional balance

 02

-Spiritual and Metaphysical Properties
+Spiritual and metaphysical properties

-1. Protection and Purification
+1. Protection and purification

-This stone is traditionally worn as a protective talisman against negative energies and malicious external influences.
+This stone is traditionally worn as a protective talisman against negative energies and malevolent external influences.
 It is believed to create a protective field around its wearer, purifying the aura and warding off the evil eye.

 01